openprofile-ai/openprofile/README.md

 [![Join OpenProfile Initiative](https://img.shields.io/badge/Join-Initiative-blueviolet?style=for-the-badge&logo=github)](https://forms.office.com/e/wX8vjwicd2)

-The idea of the OpenProfile.AI standard is in a very early stage.
+The idea of the OpenProfile.ai standard is in a very early stage.
 We’ve just started gathering information about real-world challenges, testing hypotheses, and listening to both businesses and users.
 The original idea may evolve.
 The concept might expand — or get more focused.